Successes in the Malga District, Ethiopia

 More mothers and babies are surviving and thriving in Ethiopia.

-Women’s health groups, set up by Women and Children First, our partner Family Guidance Association Ethiopia (FGAE) and funded by Comic Relief, have vastly raised awareness of health risks, improved people’s wellbeing, and helped communities find ways to overcome their problems.
+Women’s health groups, set up by Women and Children First, our partner Family Guidance Association Ethiopia (FGAE) and funded by Comic Relief and our supporters, have vastly raised awareness of health risks, improved people’s wellbeing, and helped communities find ways to overcome their problems.

 The Problems and The Solutions